shelbybachman/RA-tutorial-2019/08-matlab_part3/index.md

 - Home Tab --> Set Path --> Add with Subfolders -->
 - Find Psychtoolbox directory and add it
 - Save the result

+(*If you ran the `SetupPsychtoolbox` script in the last section, this should already be done.
+Check that Psychtoolbox is added to your path.*)

 --- .class #id